Fort Lauderdale Motorcycle Accident Attorneys

 In the majority of cases, the other driver is typically responsible for the motorcycle accident.
 Drivers may turn left into oncoming motorcyclists, rear-end motorcyclists at stoplights, or change lanes into motorcyclists on the road.
 A study that analyzed 10 years of Florida crash data found that car drivers cause 60 percent of all motorcycle accidents.

-To determine who is to blame, your Fort Lauderdale motorcycle accident lawyer will need to investigate the accident closely.
+To determine who is to blame, your Fort Lauderdale motorcycle accident attorney will need to investigate the accident closely.
 In some cases, multiple parties share the blame for the accident.
 As such, it is necessary to investigate all angles of the crash to find all negligent parties.
 Your attorney can then build a case to collect maximum compensation from those parties and their insurers.

 What types of damages can I collect in a Fort Lauderdale motorcycle accident?